Article Structure Animal Behavior Case of the Month

 The digital edition of JAVMA is the journal of record.
 Accepted articles may be published in both the print and digital editions or the digital edition alone, as decided by the editorial staff.

 Animal Behavior Case of the Month: Serves as a learning exercise for readers, the majority of whom are general practitioners, by providing clinically relevant information on the evaluation and treatment of behavioral problems in animals in a concise and objective manner.
+Please note: We are prioritizing those cases that are broadly educational to the veterinary community above the rarer, referral type case.

 Word count for main text: ≤ 1,400